Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 Step 5: Stop Recording The Macro

-Press Ctrl + home to get back to the top of the workbook is necessary and click somewhere in the worksheet to deselect the selected cells.
-Now click on the stop button to the right of “ready” in the bottom left hand corner.
+Press Ctrl + home to get back to the top of the workbook if necessary and click somewhere in the worksheet to deselect the selected cells.
+Now click on the stop button to the right of “ready” in the bottom left-hand corner.
 Now the macro has finished recording and the button that was drawn earlier should appear.
 When the button is clicked it will clear any formatting or text below row 1.

-When the Format Control window appears you will be given a number of options.
+When the Format Control window appears, you will be given several options.
 Each tab option is listed in the table below.
 Make any necessary changes to format your button.